quiltdata/nf-quilt/README.md

 This plugin allows your existing pipelines, without modification, to read and write versioned Quilt packages stored on Amazon S3.

-Use the following three steps to configure NextFlow Tower or your command-line environment.
+Use the following three steps to configure Nextflow Tower or your command-line environment.
 [Note: versions 0.7.0 and later no longer require the `quilt3` Python client.]

 1. Enable the `nf-quilt` plugin